Emergency services

 More information:

 Medical facilities in major cities are reasonable.
 In other areas, the standard of facilities is lower, with little English spoken.
 Blood supplies are often limited.
+Doctors may only speak Spanish.

 Medical care can be expensive.
 Before receiving treatment, you may be asked to either:

-If you become seriously ill or injured, you may need to be evacuated to a place with better facilities.
+If you are seriously ill or injured, you may need to be evacuated to a place with appropriate facilities.
 Medical evacuation can be very expensive.
+Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.